 Treatment for Self Harm and Giving Hope at Northbound

 Self-harm addiction is incredibly serious and can take sufferers to dark places where one believes they can never recover or live a life free of the obsessions and compulsions.
-Yet, with the help of Northbound’s skilled and compassionate clinical team and a daily program of recovery, a self-harming addict can regain a normal and happy life.
+Yet, with the help of Northbound’s skilled and compassionate clinical team and a daily program of self-harm therapy in Orange County, a self-harming addict can regain a normal and happy life.